Chandramauli-Arm64/nvim-config/README.md

 - pyright (It will be also installed automatically via Mason

+> [!Note]
-> Note: Ruff does not work out of the box in Termux because it requires native Rust compilation, which can be complex on Android.
+> Ruff does not work out of the box in Termux because it requires native Rust compilation, which can be complex on Android.
 If you still want to use Ruff, you'll need to install Rust via rustup, build Ruff from source, and ensure all dependencies are correctly configured.
 If successful, you can replace Flake8 and Black with Ruff for faster and unified linting.

 ### Node.js Setup